Chicken: The Most Unsafe Food

 Listeria are a naturally occurring bacteria, that live generally harmlessly in the soil, water and natural environment.
 However, Listeria does have a species that is dangerous to our health, known as Listeria monocytogenes.

 Listeria monocytogenes is a gram-positive, rod-shaped bacterium, and are most infamous for surviving and even growing well in refrigeration temperature ranges.
 This bacterium affects foods such as raw chicken, dairy, processed (deli) meats as well as smoked seafood.
 This bacteria can also survive in oxygen-poor conditions, meaning even vacuum-packed foods are not free from concerns.
 This Listeria monocytogenes bacterium is known as an opportunistic pathogen, meaning those that are already ill or have a low immune system are most likely to suffer from an infection.

 For starters, whenever chickens are being gutted, feathers being plucked, etc. in a large factory setting.
 The intestines in the chicken can rupture.
 This spreads faecal matter on some of the machinery in the plant and a lot of the other chickens as well.

 Because of the living conditions of chickens, this spreading of faecal matter is very dangerous.
 This causes the spread of disease from one chicken to the entire flock.

 Chickens are only treated through the feed that they eat and not through injection like other livestock mammals, such as cows.
-With the increasing demand for less anti-biotic treatment that may transfers to the meat, this practise is being discouraged.
+With the increasing demand for less antibiotic treatment that may transfer to the meat, this practise is being discouraged.
 Which means more and more bacteria are exposed during the slaughtering process.

 Or you can read this article on Bacterial Contaminants of Poultry Meat: Sources, Species, and Dynamics